 Pursuant to the Regulation to the Securities Act (Ontario), the Corporation is required to disclose the compensation paid to its "Named Executive Officers".
 This includes the Corporation's Chief Executive Officer and the Chief Financial Officer (or an individual who served in a similar capacity); and the other four most highly compensated executive officers, provided that disclosure is not required for those executive officers, other than the Chief Executive Officer, whose total salary and bonus did not exceed \$100,000 during the most recently completed fiscal year.
 During the most recently completed financial year, the Corporation had two Named Executive Officers: Richard Muruve, a director of the Board who is also the Corporation's Chief Executive Officer and President.
-Dr. Daniel Muruve is named Chief Science Officer (CSO) during 2011.
-Mr. Christian Jagerhofer, was the Corporation's Chief Executive Officer until June 30, 2009
+Dr. Daniel Muruve was named Chief Science Officer (CSO) during 2011.